Dining Out with Diabetes: Greek Restaurants

 • souvlaki: grilled meat or veggies on skewers that are marinated in oil, salt, pepper, oregano, and lemon

-• hummus: pureed chick peas with olive oil, sesame, garlic, and lemon juice (traditionally Lebanese, but served in many Greek restaurants)
+• hummus: pureed chickpeas with olive oil, sesame, garlic, and lemon juice (traditionally Lebanese, but served in many Greek restaurants)

 Bottom Line for People with Diabetes

 As with so many other ethnic foods, healthy foods are available when going out to eat Greek.
 As long as you are able to familiarize yourself with the basic preparations, ingredients, and names on the menu you can easily make healthy selections.
-For people with diabetes it’s important to try to limit foods that are high in fat and carbohydrates, so ask your waiter for help if you are unsure of how something is prepared.
+For people with diabetes it’s important to try to limit foods that are higher in carbohydrates, so ask your waiter for help if you are unsure of how something is prepared.
 You can always order appetizer portions instead of an entree to limit your portion size, and sharing is always encouraged!
 So whether you are a Greek food aficionado or someone who is trying Greek food for the first time, rest assured that you can enjoy a healthy meal while still sticking to your health goals.

 Health